 “A lot of what we do here is the work with grain,” she said.
 “We mill it, we cook it, we ferment it, and we can distill it in a number of different ways.
 We really have our hands on it and in it.
 With the gin, we really loved the rye that we’ve been making a lot of our bourbon whiskey with.
 It brought in this whole other flavor, and it behaves a little differently.”

-It was Braunberg’s wife, Lisa, who thought the rye would be such a solid match for gin botanicals.
+It was Braunberg’s wife and Still’s head of marketing, Lisa, who thought the rye would be such a solid match for gin botanicals.
 The Texas Rye Gin was then distilled in a small-batch copper pot still — versus the 42-foot column still, affectionately dubbed Nancy, that towers over the Still building — and features a range of botanicals including coriander seeds, citrus peels, elderflowers and allspice berries.

 The coriander provides the gin essential pepper notes, which play off the warm spiciness of the rye, Bloch said.
 Citrus was also key, as a mixture of grapefruit, orange and lemon peels.
 Tarragon, lending a black licorice and mint flavor, came straight from Still Austin’s on-site garden.
 The combination of ingredients contributes a primarily floral profile.